eirikeg1/Study-Notes/IN4310 - Deep Learning for Image Analysis/Exam preparation.md

 	* Convert pixels to sequence of colors and send as input to standard transformer
 	* Since $N\times N$ image has $N^{2}$ pixels, if you send whole image it is too expensive, as it will take $O(N^{4})$.
 Instead we do it on patches
 	* Steps:
+		1. (Optional) add classification token `[CLS]`
-		1. Convert image to linear D-dimenisonal vector
+		2. Convert image to linear D-dimensional vector
-		2. Add learned positional
+		3. Add learned positional embedding
+		4. Send through transformer model
+* ViT vs CNNs
+	* In CNNs the resolution decreases and number of channels increases as we go deeper.
+In ViT these stay the same
+* Swin Transformer
+	* Hierarchical ViT
+	* Steps:
+		1. Divide image into patches
+		2. Create a linear embedding for each patch
+		3. Send each embedding through a transformer block
+		4. Merge $2\times2$ "neighborhoods"